alanprawira/MSE-Project/README.md

 Artisans can create profiles that showcase their brand, story, and expertise.

 4. In-app Chat
 end user(artisan) and second end user(customers) will be able to communicate, we plan to let them communicate after the second end user

+5. Verified End User
+end user will need to be verified by administrator to be able to start their selling

+# Constrain
+1. Administrator must verified the end user data, this will achieve by put submit data system on the app and face-check
+2. in-app purchased security must be secure, we will use external service payment and the administrator will follow-up the transaction process
+3.